-A moist and delicious bundt cake with the sweetness of Meyer lemons.
-Perfect for afternoon tea of even breakfast!
+A moist and delicious lemon bundt cake with the sweetness of Meyer lemons.
+Perfect for afternoon tea or even breakfast!

 How stunning is this Meyer Lemon Bundt Cake??
 Seriously, I love this new bundt pan.
 I can’t remember where I first saw it, likely on Pinterest somewhere.
 I had no idea what it was called, but a quick search for “spiral bundt” led me to the Nordic Ware site and the Heritage Bundt Pan.

 Not cheap, right?
 Especially with the Canadian dollar being what it is.
 I am currently jobless, so there was no way I was going to spend this much on one cake pan.
 Except that I scored a wicked deal and I’m going to tell you all about it.

 The lowest price I found online was at Bed Bath & Beyond, so off I went to my local store to see if they had it.
 Unfortunately, they didn’t.
 The salesperson told me I could order it online or drive 30mins to the North Vancouver store.
 Neither of these was appealing.

 I didn’t want to pay for shipping and I was too lazy to drive that far to get one, so I asked if they could order it for me and get it transferred to their store.
 Well they could, and they did.
 Except even better, I had it shipped to my house for free AND was able to use my 20% off coupon to get it (which you can’t use if you order online).
 So, all in it cost me a total of $30.
 Awesome, right??

 I already knew what I wanted to make with my fancy new bundt pan.
 I’d come across a bunch of recipes lately using Meyer lemons.
 I had no idea what these were, but people were raving about them.
 Naturally I had to see what all the fuss was about and this Meyer Lemon Bundt Cake was born.